jknohr/smarter/examples/lighting-app/silabs/efr32/README.md

 ## Introduction

-The EFR32 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over an Openthread or Wifi network..
+The EFR32 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs Gecko SDK.
+It can be controlled by a Chip controller over an Openthread or Wi-Fi network.

-The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the rendezvous procedure.
 If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the Thread network.

-If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.
+If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the rendezvous procedure.

 The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the